 Choose a method | Two ways to run WPDOS under Windosws on Mac hardware | Full-screen WPDOS on Parallels or Fusion | Printing under Parallels or Fusion | Use function keys | WPDOS under Windows in Boot Camp | Home page

-A separate page describes a more straightforward method that runs WPDOS inside an "emulated" DOS environment based on the free DOSBox software under OS X; the DOSBox method does not require you to use or install Windows.
+These methods are now obsolete.
+A separate page describes a more straightforward method that runs WPDOS inside an "emulated" DOS environment based on the free DOSBox software under OS X.

 This page describes two ways to run WPDOS on a Mac within a copy of Windows.
 You will need to own and install a copy of Windows (preferably Windows XP) in order to use these methods: